yuzie007/mpltern/INSTALL.rst

 Conda
 =====

-The latest released version is avaiable from conda-forge.
+The latest released version is available from conda-forge.

 .. code-block:: console